Scraping browsers handle the unblocking infrastructure, enabling users to interact with websites programmatically and extract data easily.

 - High monthly entry price ($499) may not be ideal for small projects.

-Oxylabs Unblocker, featuring the headless browser capability, enables users to define actions for browser automation through its API.
+Oxylabs Unblocker, with its headless browser capability, enables users to define actions for browser automation via its API.
 Users can submit requests, which may include identifying specific states, cities, or exact coordinates.
 JavaScript rendering can be activated by adding a particular header to the request.

 Pros